tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : A static site generator developed for managing documentation for Python.
 Sphinx is the most documentation-oriented static site generator available and includes many robust features -- such as search, sidebar navigation, semantic markup, managed links -- that other static site generators lack.
 Based on Python.
 See [https://www.staticgen.com/sphinx](https://www.staticgen.com/sphinx).

 Static site generator
 : A breed of website compilers that package up a group of files (usually written in Markdown) and make them into a website.
 There are more than 350 different static site generators.
-See [Jekyll](http://idratherbewriting.com/learnapidoc/pubapis_jekyll.html) in this course for a deep-dive into the most popular static site generator, or [Staticgen](https://www.staticgen.com/) for a list of all static site generators.
+See [Jekyll](http://idratherbewriting.com/learnapidoc/pubapis_jekyll.html) in this book for a deep-dive into the most popular static site generator, or [Staticgen](https://www.staticgen.com/) for a list of all static site generators.

 Swagger
 : An official specification for REST APIs.
 Provides objects used to describe your endpoints, parameters, responses, and security.
 Now called OpenAPI specification.